-- All the above mentioned fiche are available from the Huntingdonshire FHS.
+- All the above mentioned fiche are available from the Cambridgeshire and Huntingdonshire FHS.

 - The church of St. Peter consists of a chancel, nave, west tower and late-19th century south porch.
 The walls are of rubble, partly coursed and mixed with large stones, and with stone dressings.
 The roofs are covered with tiles and lead.

 - The church is not mentioned in the Domesday survey of 1086.
 Several 12th century stones preserved in the church seem to indicate a stone church of this period, but the earliest work, in-situ, is the chancel which was built about 1275.
 The nave was rebuilt towards the end of the 15th century, and the tower was added early in the next century.